 Although often overlooked, Graphic Design is incredibly integral to government work.
 Federal government design specifically relies on past and modern-day successes of good design practices in America.

-There was a point in history when Graphic Design in America was incredibly generic and uninspiring.
-That was until President Nixon implemented a Federal Design Program, highlighting the prominence of Graphic Design and making graphics conceptually stronger.
-For a decade, thoughtful Graphic Design was a national priority, but this development was lost over time.
+At one pivotal moment in history, Graphic Design in America was plagued by generic and lackluster designs.
+However, everything changed when President Nixon introduced the Federal Design Program, bringing attention to the importance of Graphic Design and elevating the concept of visual graphics.
+For an entire decade, thoughtful Graphic Design became a national priority, but unfortunately, this progress gradually faded over time.

-Designing for the government presents several challenges, whether it's a proposal, whitepaper, website, etc. Among the challenges, adhering to government requirements and pre-conceived notions of design while still trying to achieve an aesthetically pleasing look and feel tops the list.
+Designing for the government presents several challenges, whether it's a proposal, whitepaper, website, etc. One of the major obstacles is the need to meet strict government requirements and conform to established design conventions, all while striving to create a visually appealing and engaging design.

-In this article, we will show how the past can help us create visually appealing and thoughtful government design in the future.
+In this article, we will show how the past can help us create visually appealing and thoughtful government designs in the future.
 To understand this, we will dive into three key areas:

 - Moving from boring to bold